bkesterbyld/sitewire/content/pages/index.md

         media_width: fourty
       - title: Web software runs a workflow between inspectors and your team
         content: >
-          Independent, licensed GCs review job progress and document disbursement recommendations for your team.
+          Independent, licensed GCs review the job and provides disbursement recommendations for your team.
 Then your back office approves the draw and Sitewire notifies your wire department.
 Along the way, borrowers can see status changes, eliminating excess phone calls and emails to check on their draws.
         actions: []
         image: /images/websoftware.png
         image_alt: Feature 2 placeholder image